It was quite chilly here yesterday. No, it was downright cold.

 Weight Loss Tip:

-By the way, with all the fabulous fiber in this soup, it fits quite nicely into the New Measure Weight Loss Plan … and those size 4 jeans.
+By the way, with all the fabulous fiber in this soup, it fits quite nicely into my 14-Day Weight Loss Program… and those size 4 jeans.

 Packed Lunch Tip: